 At a time when Formula 1 is losing its global audience, there are still people like you who are regulars despite that, with full enthusiasm and admiration for the sport.
 And you’re somebody who has been deeply interested in it and followed it long enough.
-How would you convince fans worldwide that this is the ultimate drama/entertainment or reinstate their interest into thrills of it?
+How would you convince fans worldwide that this is the ultimate drama/entertainment or reinstate their interest in the thrills of it?

 The thing is, when you see something like NASCAR, where everybody has the same engines and the same cars, they perform very similarly.
-At the same time there’s a bit of agricultural engineering that goes into NASCAR cars, and there’s nothing wrong with that, it’s fantastic entertainment.
+At the same time, there’s a bit of agricultural engineering that goes into NASCAR cars, and there’s nothing wrong with that, it’s fantastic entertainment.
 But that’s not what Formula 1 is about.
 Formula 1 is at the pinnacle of motorsports for a reason.
 It is about advantages.
 It saves lives because there’s stuff in the cars like ABS, traction control, the magnificent suspensions.
-All of that has come from the research and development of the race cars onto the road cars, and we all benefit from it.
-However, the idea is that the best professionals come up with the best ideas and get those ideas to work in the cars.
+All of that has come from the research and development of race cars onto the road cars, and we all benefit from it.
+However, the idea is that the best professionals come up with the best ideas and get those ideas to work in cars.
 That’s how advantage is gained here.
 So the problem is when you’ve got somebody like Mercedes for the last couple of years – they have got such a large advantage.
-It can sometimes take away the entertainment value of it all, and less people will watch it, but that’s just human nature – it will pass.
+It can sometimes take away the entertainment value of it all, and fewer people will watch it, but that’s just human nature – it will pass.

 But that hasn’t stopped somebody like you from coming to GPs with equal enthusiasm every time.

 Well, I know what it is, I get it.
 I kind of understand that it is a temporary thing for Mercedes.
-Even as the season progressed, Ferrari have been catching up.
+Even as the season progressed, Ferrari has been catching up.
 Next year the Mercedes team is surely going to have a tougher time.
 I feel sorry for McLaren, they just rolled a dice – a truly expensive dice – on a car that just didn’t come together in the end.
 But it just shows you how far they are pushing technology – it can be magnificent like Mercedes or a temporary disaster like McLaren.
 Therefore it’s difficult for Bernie, the ringmaster, to find the right balance.
-I mean they can all have same engines and paint them with different colours, but then it would just be an open-wheeled NASCAR.
+I mean they can all have the same engines and paint them with different colours, but then it would just be an open-wheeled NASCAR.
 And that’s not the way big manufacturers are going to get involved and put huge amounts of money into it.
 I know exactly what you’re saying – the audience might not see this complex side of the affairs.

 The best circuit you have been to so far is…

 I used to visit about five a year, but have been busy for the last few years.
-So I always try do Monaco.
+So I always try to do Monaco.
 I bet to meet friends out there.
-I go to Cannes film festival and then I come down for the Grand Prix.
+I go to the Cannes film festival and then I come down for the Grand Prix.
 Monaco obviously is the jewel in the crown of the sport – every time I come there and I hear the cars going, it just puts a ridiculous smile on my face.
 I feel like I’m in a movie, it’s very strange – the hair goes up at the back of my neck every time I walk into the paddock.
 I get gooseflesh.
 If I lose that sense of excitement, I will stop coming and I will stop watching as well.

 I haven’t visited the circuit in Melbourne, which I’d really like to do.
 Even old cynics claimed Mexico was just amazing this year, so I would love to go there.
 However, I have a special place in my heart for Montreal.
 Canada is one of the best races when you had four days of nothing happening, the tension of is it going to rain and all of that.
 I had fun because it is a semi-street kind of circuit, and Formula 1 takes over the season.